eoyilmaz/stalker/docs/source/tutorial.rst

    When the Stalker database is first initialized (with ``db.init()``) a set of :class:`.Status`\ es for :class:`.Task`\ s, :class:`.Asset`\ s, :class:`.Shot`\ s, :class:`.Sequence`\ s and :class:`.Ticket`\ s are created along with a :class:`.StatusList` for each of the data types.
-Up in this tutorial we have used those Statuses (new, wip and cmpl) created by default.
+Up to this point in the tutorial we have used those Statuses (new, wip and cmpl) that are created by default.

 For now we have just created generic statuses.
-These :class:`.Status` instances can be used with any kind of statusable objects.
+These :class:`.Status` instances can be used with any kind of **statusable** objects.
 The idea behind is to define the statuses only once, and use them in mixtures suitable for different type of objects.
 So you can define all the possible Statuses for your entities, then you can create a list of them for specific type of objects.

 Lets create a :class:`.StatusList` suitable for :class:`.Project` instances::